Spray Foam Removal

 1. Why do mortgage lenders reject properties with spray foam insulation?

-Mortgage lenders are cautious because spray foam can trap moisture, damage roof timbers, and create uncertainty around structural integrity.
+Mortgage lenders will not lend because spray foam will trap moisture, damage roof timbers, and create uncertainty around structural integrity.
 These risks make properties with spray foam less attractive for lending.
+For more information, Read Our Blog "Unmortgageable Homes due to Spray Foam"

 2. Can I remove spray foam insulation myself?

-DIY removal is not recommended.
-Spray foam is highly adhesive, and improper removal can damage your roof or leave residues that continue to cause problems.
-Professional removal ensures thorough, safe results.
+DIY removal is not recommended in all cases.
+Spray foam is highly adhesive, and improper spray foam removal will damage your roof and leave residues that continue to cause problems.
+Professional spray foam removal ensures thorough, safe results.
+For more information, Read Our Blog "Can I Remove Spray Foam Insulation Myself?"

 3. How long does the process take?

-Depending on the property size and the type of foam, removal usually takes 2–5 days, including any necessary repairs.
+Depending on the property size and the type of foam, removal usually takes 2–5 days for open-cell, including any necessary repairs and 7-14 days for closed-cell removal, depending on the size of the roof.

-Costs typically range between £3,000 and £10,000 for open cell and £10,000 to £50,000 for closed cell , depending on the size and complexity of the project.
+Costs typically range between £3,000 and £10,000 for open-cell and £10,000 to £50,000 for closed-cell , depending on the size and complexity of the project.
 This includes waste disposal and remedial work.
+For more information, Read Our Blog "The True Cost of Spray Foam Insulation Removal: What Homeowners Need to Know"

 Request A Callback